 The Dutch mariners working for VOC continued to travel and discover.
 In 1619 the Dutch explorer Fredrick De Houtman and his companions including, Jacob D’Edel discovered the coast near Perth on the western coast of Australia.
 Houtman was travelling for VOC in the ship called Dordrecht.
 This area around Perth and Swan River was named d’Edelsland.
 Houtman continued to travel north and mapped areas of the coast of Western Australia on his Journey.
 Here we can see segments of the Western Australian coastline being mapped by Dutch mariners as they went along their shipping journeys.
 Each mariner contributed to the larger body of knowledge about the new land coming into view.

 The mapping of Australia continued under Abel Tasman who discovered the south of Tasmania and the northern coast of Australia from the west all the way to the Gulf of Carpentaria.
 In 1642 Tasman set sail in charge of two ships to explore the oceans and it is in his first voyage that he discovered the southern coast of Tasmania.
 Then in his second voyage in 1644 he sailed along the northern coast of Australia, including the top end of Western Australia, the Northern Territory and The Gulf of Carpentaria that had been earlier charted by Willem Janszoon.
 Abel Tasman had called this new land that the Dutch had mapped, New Holland and it was appearing on maps in the mid 1600’s.
-Even if even earlier explorers had mapped parts of Australia the Dutch had left plaques noting their discoveries.

 Here there were many Dutch mariners who each contributed to the charting and exploration of Australian waters.
 The Dutch VOC explorer’s contributed knowledge about the Australian coastline and its environment and were extremely skilled navigators, explorers and were willing to chart their course into the unknown for the company VOC.
 A map of their discoveries of New Holland is included below.